How it works

 What motivates consumers to buy a product like yours?
 What product features are most important?
 Where do they go to buy products like yours?
 What do they think of your packaging design?
 Who are your competitors and what do consumers think of them?
 How much would they be willing to pay?

-Testing consumer preferences not only helps you hone your product offering, it enables you to shape effective marketing messages and choose the most profitable distribution channels.
+Testing consumer preferences not only helps you hone your product offering, it enables you to shape effective international marketing messages and choose the most profitable distribution channels.
 You don’t need to get out on the road with your product, online consumer surveys offer a great way to reach out to hundreds or thousands of your target customers, so there’s no excuse for not doing it!
+Check our guide to find the right customer profiling tool for your brand, or read our consumer profiling case studies.

 Testing feature preferences is something that should be done at the very outset of designing your product or service.
 It could help you avoid some costly mistakes, for example by wasting time and money developing a wireless fan, when all people really care about is its air cooling abilities.